HMoreland1/CADLE/README.md

-Great, thank you for providing the details.
-With that information in mind, here's a suggested structure for your readme.txt file:

 ---
 # CADLE - The Cyber Awareness Digital Learning Environment

 CADLE is a web application designed to educate individuals, particularly Royal Navy personnel, on cybersecurity awareness.
 It provides an engaging and interactive learning experience through learning modules, quizzes, and future game-based activities.
 Employers can utilize CADLE to assign specific tasks and workloads to employees based on their roles.